 Biofiltration the Old Fashioned Way

 Long before aquarists knew about ammonia and nitrifying bacteria, they were setting up beautiful marine aquariums.
 150 years ago early Victorian aquarists were keeping reef tanks with no thought about biological filtration.
-They just added natural seawater, gravel, mud and a couple of fish and inverts.
+They just added natural seawater, gravel, mud, and a couple of fish and inverts.
 The nitrifiers entered the aquarium “by accident.”
 If the tank was not over-stocked or over-fed, the aquatic life survived while the biological filter developed.
 Back then it was a mystery why some new tanks failed.
 Now we understand NTS and can even monitor it with test kits.
 Today all you need is some “biological seed” material from an established aquarium.
 This could be an old filter cartridge or sponge.
 Some use aged gravel from another aquarium.
 Toss it into your new tank with a couple of hardy fish.
 Monitor ammonia and nitrite levels to see when they rise and fall to zero.
 Now a few more specimens.
 Slowly build the reef.
 All you need is time and patience.

 Understand that nitrifying bacteria need ammonia and nitrite as their energy source.
-If you have a 1000 gallon tank with two clownfish and a 55 gallon tank with two clownfish, the biological filter is essentially the same size in both aquariums.
+If you have a 1000 gallon tank with two clownfish and a 55-gallon tank with two clownfish, the biological filter is essentially the same size in both aquariums.
 The biofilter grows to the “food” level in the aquarium.
-The idea behind fishless cycling is to force-feed nitrifying bacteria ammonia, causing them to create large colonies, before any marine life is added to the aquarium.
+The idea behind fishless cycling is to force-feed nitrifying bacteria ammonia, causing them to create large colonies before any marine life is added to the aquarium.
 There are several methods to do this but the basic idea is to set up the aquarium with everything except livestock.
 Seed the aquarium with live nitrifying bacteria by adding gravel or filter media from another aquarium.
 Despite what you may have read, nitrifying bacteria can survive when packaged correctly.
 There are several “instant” biological filter starter products that contain live nitrifiers and reduce NTS.
 Now follow these ammonia dosing guidelines.

-- Add few drops of unscented ammonia at a time, until the ammonia is between 2 and 4 ppm on a test kit.
+- Add a few drops of unscented ammonia at a time, until the ammonia is between 2 and 4 ppm on a test kit.
 Do not exceed 5 ppm ammonia.
 Make a water change if you do as it will slow the process down considerably.

 - After about five days, test ammonia and nitrite every other day.
 When the ammonia and nitrite levels are down to about 1 ppm, add more ammonia to bring the level to 2-4 ppm.